 We believe all who serve in the U.S. Military are veterans who deserve to be treated with dignity.
 The Veterans Inclusion Project works to eradicate the shaming honor/dishonor labels the Department of Veterans Affairs uses to exclude certain high-risk former service members from healthcare and benefits.

 Who We Are

-The Veterans Inclusion Project is made up of veterans, CVLC staff, pro bonos, and advocates, and anyone who believes that those who serve deserve to be treated with dignity rather than shame, and provided care, not judgment
+The Veterans Inclusion Project is an initiative of the Connecticut Veterans Legal Center.
+It is made up of veterans, CVLC staff, pro bonos, and advocates, and anyone who believes that those who serve deserve to be treated with dignity rather than shame, and provided care, not judgment

 - The mission of the Veterans Inclusion Project is to make veterans’ benefits accessible for all low-income veterans through a combination of national policy advocacy and capacity building for legal advocates.

 - The vision of the Veterans Inclusion Project is that one day the United States Department of Veterans Affairs will honor all who served.